|

 gets attention for being calm, he will be calm more often.
 Make it a point to

 catch and reward your dog for doing something right!
+4. Extinction If a behavior is ignored, it will

 eventually extinguish on its own.
 Imagine you are trying to buy a soda from